Blake-Madden/Wisteria-Dataviz/Axes.md

 Custom axes can also be added to a graph and customized via `AddCustomAxis()` and `GetCustomAxes()`.

 To build a custom axis, first an axis is constructed with a type.
 For example, to make a vertical custom axis, set its type to `Wisteria::AxisType::LeftYAxis`.
-Vertical custom axis are anchored to the bottom X axis, while horizontal custom axes will be anchored to the left Y axis.
+Vertical custom axis are anchored to the bottom x-axis, while horizontal custom axes will be anchored to the left y-axis.

 Next, you will need to specify where the custom axis connects with its parent axis.
 For vertical custom axis, this is done via `SetCustomXPosition()`.
 Finally, the ending point of the custom axis must be specified.
 For a vertical custom axis this is done via `SetCustomYPosition()`.
-For example, if the left Y axis goes from 0 (its origin) to 100 and the custom axis calls `SetCustomYPosition(75)`, then it will run parallel with the Y axis going from 0-75.
+For example, if the left y-axis goes from 0 (its origin) to 100 and the custom axis calls `SetCustomYPosition(75)`, then it will run parallel with the y-axis going from 0-75.

     100 |
         |